arXiv/arxiv-submission-core/docs/source/architecture.rst

 events from the legacy database, write both events and submission state to  the legacy database, and propagate events via the event stream.
-This is handled by :func:`arxiv.submission.core.save`\, and is implemented in a way that preserves the atomicity of the write.
+This is handled by :func:`arxiv.submission.core.save`\, and is implemented in a way that preserves the ACIDity of the write.

 .. _figure-submission-events-interim: